helenaferrolir/CafeLand/README.md

 - ExpressJS
 - VS Code

+<h2 id="status"> :construction: Status:</h2> under construction

-## :memo: License
+<h2 id="license"> :memo: License </h2>

 This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/bancointer/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/jessicarf18/CafeLand/blob/master/LICENSE) for more information.

 Made with ♥ by Jéssica Rosália 👋 Get in touch!